zappee/docker-images/oracle-weblogic/hello-weblogic-world/README.md

 ## 1) Image description
 This is a sample project that demonstrates the usage of the Remal's WebLogic [Admin](../oracle-weblogic-12.2.1.4-admin-server) and [Managed](../oracle-weblogic-12.2.1.4-managed-server) server images.
-The project give a step-by-step guide how to build easily a dockerized WebLogic cluster with automated application deployment using the Remal Docker images.
+The project gives a step-by-step guide how to build easily a dockerized WebLogic cluster with automated application deployment using the Remal Docker images.
 The project shows best practices as well to cover the typical use cases.

 ## 2) Image overview
-* WebLogic cluster Docker environment with Admin and Managed servers
+* WebLogic cluster Docker environment with Admin and Managed servers.

+* Splunk server to check easily the server and application logs.

-* WebLogic resource deployment: `Conection Pool`, `Connection Factory` `Distributed JMS Queues`
+* WebLogic resource deployment: `Conection Pool`, `Connection Factory` `Distributed JMS Queues`.

-* two `*.WAR` application deployment to the WebLogic cluster
+* Two `*.WAR` files deployment to the WebLogic cluster.

-* Database schema creation for the application
+* Database schema creation for the application.

-* Initialize the database and keep up to date the scheme with Liquibase
+* Initialize the database and keep up to date the scheme with Liquibase.

-* Insert initial master data to the database during the automated deployment
+* Insert initial master data to the database during the automated deployment.

-* Sending test messages to the JMS queues to simulate the responses from an external system
+* Sending test messages to the JMS queues to simulate the responses from an external system.

 ## 3) Build
 1) Pull all the following images from the docker repository or build them locally: